L'Engle "Novel Links" ¤ List of Books ¤ Other Websites

 My review of the Disney version of A Ring of Endless Light.

 ** When Meet the Austins was first published, the chapter "The Anti-Muffins" was edited out because the publisher thought Austins was too long for a children's book.
 Later the chapter was published as a separate book.
-If you buy the recently republished hardback of Austins (1997), the chapter has been returned.
+If you buy the recently republished hardback of Austins (1997), the chapter has been restored.

 Incidentally, there is also an Austins short story, "A Full House," told from Victoria Austin's point of view, in the book Newbery Christmas (printed as the short book An Austin Family Christmas in 1999).